clarktrimble/ba-blog/content/blog/ztbus/index.md

  - bucket the interval buckets by bus_id
  - and finally get the average speed for a bus in an interval

-Note the presense of the keyword ".keyword".
+Note the presence of the keyword ".keyword".
 Recall mention of "configurables below the surface" above?
-When the data was thrown at an unconfigured index, Elastic decided to create the "bus_id" field as `text`, which is not availble for term aggregation.
+When the data was thrown at an unconfigured index, ES decided to create the "bus_id" field as `text`, which is not available for term aggregation.
 Luckily for us, it also created an nearly identical sub-field "keyword" that _is_ up for term aggregation.

 The template is in yaml rather than json to improve readability for complex queries.
-Compare this three-layer to the two-layer shown in json above.
+This three-layer aggregation is more compact, etc. than its two-layer forbear above.
+The wizardry is courtesy [github.com/ghodss/yaml](https://github.com/ghodss/yaml) which leverages the concept that json can be viewed as a subset of yaml.

 To pull this off, first the template is rendered and then converted to json: